google/gsocguides/pages/student/08-how_gsoc_works.md

 **Certificate of Completion**

-You may receive a digital certificate of completion at the end of the program if you successfully pass GSoC.
+You may receive a digital certificate of completion at the end of the program, available from your GSoC profile on the webapp if you successfully pass GSoC.

 The rest of your experience with the program will be determined by your interactions with the community within your mentoring organization.
 Most GSoC contributors consider the interactions with their mentor and the rest of the open source community they're involved with to be the most important part of the Google Summer of Code experience.